Is PayPal A Merchant Account? Here’s The Difference Between PayPal & Merchant Accounts

 If you choose a merchant account, you could see lower rates and better reliability.
-You’ll also potentially have access to a much larger pool of POS systems, a more diverse selection of rates, and a wide range of additional tools.
-However, it will depend entirely on the merchant account provider you choose, as merchant service providers are most definitely not created equal.
+You’ll also potentially have access to a much larger pool of POS systems, a more diverse selection of rates, a wide range of additional tools, and, in most instances, more personalized and responsive customer support.
+However, everything depends on the merchant account provider you choose, as merchant service providers are most definitely not created equal.

 A merchant account will typically give you more account stability.
-But to get it, you’ll likely have to have an established processing history and bring in at least $5,000 per month in credit card transactions.
-(However, $10,000/month is more appropriate.)
+But to get it, you’ll likely have to have an established processing history and bring in at least $5,000 per month ($10K/month is more appropriate) in credit card transactions.
 Fall below that volume and you may pay more per transaction or be subject to monthly minimum fees.
 Those fees can quickly stack up and eat into profits.

 - Head on over to our full PayPal review.

 - Read a rundown of our top 10 online credit card processors.

 - Have a look at our merchant account comparison chart.

 - New business owners should read our small business guide to setting up credit card payments.